koco19/epi3/README.md

-# KoCo19 Round 3 and 4 Epidemiological Analysis
+# KoCo19 Epidemiological Analysis

-Code for the statistical epidemiological analysis of the third and fourth round of the prospective Covid-19 cohort study in Munich KoCo19.
+Code for the statistical epidemiological analysis of the prospective Covid-19 cohort study in Munich KoCo19.
 The study website is http://koco19.de, see there for further information.

 ## Structure

 The code is located in the following folders:

+* `/Data`:
+* `/Figures`:

 * `/Statistics`: Contains the code for estimating the unweighted point estimates and associated confidence intervals for overall and weekly prevalences.
 * `/Output`: Contains the results for the unweighted prevalence estimates.